The top 10 soup dumplings in Toronto

 Here are my picks for the top soup dumplings in Toronto.

-This quick takeout spot in Dragon City Mall is the newest dumpling house on the list, and they’ve exploded in popularity (kind of like how their dumplings explode in your mouth).
+This quick takeout spot in Dragon City Mall and near Yonge & Eglinton is one of the newer dumpling spots in the city, and they’ve exploded in popularity (kind of like how their dumplings explode in your mouth).
 Expect to be wiping the windows after ordering a crazy cheap order of six soup dumplings for $2.99.

 No list of top xiaolongbaos would be complete without having the OG of dumplings on it.
 Ding Tai Fung loosely takes its name from the famous Taiwanese chain that started it all, Din Tai Fung.
 Order baskets of these perfect dumplings with pork, crab, or scallops at their locations at First Markham Place or Agincourt.